Certificates for Degree-Seeking Students

 The certificate in religion and health provides an opportunity for the interdisciplinary study of health and health-promoting practices as they intersect with various religious or spiritual traditions and practices.
 Through the integration of perspectives from a variety of disciplines in health and social sciences—particularly those in nursing, public health, theology, and religion—students will develop theories and practices in which the personal, communal, and social dimensions of health intersect.

-The certificate in the socio-contextual determinants of health is designed to create an intellectual and professional home for Rollins master's students who have a strong scholarly commitment to studying and intervening in the socio-contextual determinants of health.
-This certificate provides a range of academic, research, and professional development opportunities to strengthen students' abilities to advance the public's health by developing and implementing studies of, and interventions into, the socio-contextual determinants of population health and well-being.
+The certificate in the social determinants of health is designed to create an intellectual and professional home for Rollins master's students who have a strong scholarly commitment to studying and intervening in the social determinants of health.
+This certificate provides a range of academic, research, and professional development opportunities to strengthen students' abilities to advance the public's health by developing and implementing studies of, and interventions into, the social determinants of population health and well-being.
 This certificate program may be of particular interest to students who are committed to supporting community well-being by advancing social justice and eradicating health disparities.